JvanKatwijk/dab-cmdline/example-10/README.md

 THE EXAMPLES ARE NOT INTENDED TO BE FULL SOLUTIONS, BUT MERELY THERE TO GIVE YOU AN IDEA HOW TO USE THE LIBRARY OR ITS SOURCES.
-MODIFICATIONS IN THE LIBRARY ARE NOT ALWAYS TESTED ON ALL EXAMPLES, PLEASE CORRECT THEM  YOURSELF IF YOU (THINK YOU) FIND AN ERROR BEFORE ASKING ME.
+MODIFICATIONS IN THE LIBRARY ARE NOT ALWAYS TESTED ON ALL EXAMPLES, PLEASE CORRECT THEM IF YOU (THINK YOU) FIND AN ERROR AND DO NOT ASK ME.

-Invocation of the example programs, with some parameters specified, is something like
+Invocation of the example programs, with some parameters specified, is somthing like

 	dab-sdrplay-x -M 1 -B "BAND III" -C 12C -P "Radio 4" -G 80 -A default